ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     the JWE Encrypted Key,
     the JWE Initialization Vector,
     the JWE Ciphertext, and
-    the JWE Authentication Tag,
+    the JWE Authentication Tag.
-    and when using the JWE JSON Serialization, these components also include the base64url-encoded representation of the JWE AAD and the unencoded
+    When using the JWE JSON Serialization,
+    these components also include the base64url-encoded representation of the JWE AAD, along with the unencoded
     JWE Shared Unprotected Header and
     JWE Per-Recipient Unprotected Header values.
     When using the JWE Compact Serialization,